 Yolei hung up.
 "What's going on?"
 Poromon asked.

 She was quiet for a moment, then nodded.
 "C'mon, we're going to Izzy's," she told him.

-The clock struck 11, but nobody could hear it over the pushing and complaining.
-Izzy's room had always been pretty packed for meetings, but the re-additions of Mimi and Palmon filled it to capacity.
+The clock struck eleven, but nobody heard it over the pushing and complaining.
+Izzy's room had always been packed for meetings, but the re-additions of Mimi and Palmon filled it to capacity.
 Masami saw Tai and Agumon squeezing through the door as Joe sucked in his gut and tried to become even skinnier.
 "Izzy, don't make everyone sit in there; it's just too small," he said.
-"Why don't you all use the living room?"
+"Why don't you use the living room?"

 "Thank goodness!"
 Gatomon huffed, scrambling out between legs.
 "That's no place for a long tail!"

 "Ask later," Cody huffed, "somewhere we can breathe."

 The kids untangled themselves and reconvened around the coffee table.
 "Well, that was… something," Kari muttered.